anayanapalli/anayanapalli.github.io/_posts/2024-01-31-basic-tmux-cheatsheet.md

 $ tmux -V

 # tmux abstractions:
-# Sessions are composed of windows, which inturn are composed of panes.
+# Sessions are composed of windows, which inturn are composed of panes
-# Sessions are terminated when the system restarts.
+# Sessions are terminated when the system restarts

 # tmux prefix
 # <control + b>
-# All shortcuts are preceded by the prefix.
+# All shortcuts are preceded by the prefix

 # Enter into tmux session
 $ tmux

 # Create a new window
 # <control + b> + c
-# Current windows are indicated with an asterisk.
+# Current windows are indicated with an *asterisk

 # Rename a window
 # <control + b> + ,